TsukikaUX/build_scripts/docs/BUILD.md

 sudo ./src/build.sh <firmware zip path>
 ```

-> No need to extract the zip file as the script will handle extract it.
+> No need to extract the zip file as the script will handle the extracting process.

 ```bash
 sudo ./src/build.sh <firmware zip link>